Androidlate/EAIT-Tool/README.md

 # 🚀 EAIT-Tool

-A powerful and lightweight Windows tool designed for educational use – developed specifically for **EAIT** with a focus on **autonomy, efficiency, and clean usability**.
+A powerful and lightweight Windows tool designed for educational use – developed specifically for **EAIT**, with a focus on **autonomy, efficiency, and clean usability**.
-✨ Fully portable – no installation required, just run and go.
+✨ **Fully portable** – no installation required, just run and go.

+There are two available versions of this tool:

+- **Standard Version** – includes extended features such as **Veyon control** and additional administrative tools.

+- **Safe Version** – a minimal variant without **Veyon control features**, designed for environments where **simplicity and safety** are a priority.